Testnizer

 Paste in either pane — encode or decode direction is toggled with the arrow button.

-Side-by-side diff for any two text blocks — JSON, XML, plain text, or code snippets.
+Side-by-side aligned diff for any two text blocks — JSON, XML, plain text, or code snippets.

 Useful for comparing two API responses, two versions of a schema, or expected vs. actual in a test failure.